fewarren/DerivativeMedia/README.md

 ## 🎬 Video Thumbnail Enhancement

-This enhanced version includes **advanced video thumbnail generation** capabilities that automatically create proper video thumbnails using FFmpeg, replacing Omeka S's default black thumbnails for video files.
+This enhanced version includes **advanced video thumbnail generation** capabilities that automatically create proper video thumbnails using FFmpeg, replacing Omeka S's default black (first frame) thumbnails for video files.
+All the code for this enhancement was created by various AI agents with none created by a human.
+All debugging was done by AI agents with oversight by a software engineer.
+Thanks are due to the army of intelligent and dedicated people who have poured their insights and lives into creating these tools.
+Special thanks to the creators of Claude Code, Roo Code, CoPilot, CodeRabbit, and most especially to the folks at Agument without who's work this enahncement would never have been born.

 ### Key Features